glmmTMB - Generalized Linear Mixed Models using Template Model Builder

 bayesian-inferencebrmsmultilevel-modelsstanstatistical-models

-13.14 score 5.0k dependents 632 scripts 747k downloadsmgcv - Mixed GAM Computation Vehicle with Automatic Smoothness Estimation
+17.10 score 1.4k stars 41 dependents 23k scripts 41k downloadsmgcv - Mixed GAM Computation Vehicle with Automatic Smoothness Estimation

-Generalized additive (mixed) models, some of their extensions and other generalized ridge regression with multiple smoothing parameter estimation by (Restricted) Marginal Likelihood, Generalized Cross Validation and similar, or using iterated nested Laplace approximation for fully Bayesian inference.
-See Wood (2017) <doi:10.1201/9781315370279> for an overview.
+Generalized additive (mixed) models, some of their extensions and other generalized ridge regression with multiple smoothing parameter estimation by (Restricted) Marginal Likelihood, Cross Validation and similar, or using iterated nested Laplace approximation for fully Bayesian inference.
+See Wood (2025) <doi:10.1146/annurev-statistics-112723-034249> for an overview.
 Includes a gam() function, a wide variety of smoothers, 'JAGS' support and distributions beyond the exponential family.

 openblasopenmp